 Men vastly predominate among persons serving and dying in armed forces.
 Among U.S. soldiers on active duty, men outnumber women by about six to one.
 Among U.S. soldiers fighting in the Iraq war, male soldiers’ deaths outnumber female soldiers’ deaths by about forty-two to one.
 The media has often reported the total number of U.S. soldiers killed in Iraq: through May 3, 2008, 4,059 killed.
 That number represents 3,935 men killed and 94 women killed.

 Some might say that only men can perform the most dangerous tasks in war.
 But men also work in the most dangerous jobs outside of war: 5,396 men died at work in the U.S. in 2006, compared to 444 women.
 Some might say that men’s lives are less valuable than women’s.
-I don’t believe that.
+That view shows contempt for human equality and human dignity.
 Some might say that wars are men’s fault.
 In a democracy where the majority of voters are women, persons who make such a claim merely display their animosity toward men.
 The deaths of men should be recognized, not ignored or taken for granted.

 The sacrifice of men’s lives in war gains more significance if men’s lives are more valued.
 Over the past two hundred years, improvements in diet, safety, and health care have greatly increased human lifespans.
 From 1900 to 2005 in the U.S., life expectancy at birth rose from 47 years to 78 years.
 Expecting to have 31 more years of life is a huge benefit.
 Males, however, have benefited less than females.
 In 1900, males’ life expectancy was two years less than females’.
 In 2005, males’ life expectancy was five years less than females’.
 The sacrifice of men’s lives in war would gain significance with more public concern to increase men’s relatively short expected lifespans.